 - Grease the Pan: Be sure to grease (non-stick spray) your pan well. *Avocado oil/spray does NOT work for non-stick*.
 You can also use parchment paper in the bottom of your loaf pan.
 A loaf that sticks to the pan is no good.
 It will make cutting the loaf upside down really difficult (and messy).

-- Dough Rising: The goal of the rise time (approximately 40 minutes) before baking is to have the dough rise to the top of your pan before baking.
+- Dough Rising: The goal of the rise time (approximately 40-60 minutes minutes) before baking is to have the dough rise to the top of your pan before baking.
 If your dough has not risen to the top of your pan (3-4 inches) in the 40 minute rise time, let your dough rise for longer. *It is critical for the dough to reach the top of your pan before baking to get a good rise in your loaf*.
 Rising up to 1 hour and 15 minutes is just fine if necessary.
 If your dough doesn't rise well before baking, be sure you have it in a warm environment, the dough won't rise well in a cool environment.
 Rising your dough on top of a heating oven or in the oven on a "bread proof" setting are best.
+If your kitchen is warm in the summer months, it may only take 30 minutes to rise so be sure to watch it.

 - Climate Changes: If you live in a place where the climate changes drastically throughout the year, the rise of your bread will change too.
 This bread loves humidity and warmth.
 If you live in a dry climate, or a dry time of year, be sure your towel over the dough to rise is fairly wet, but not dripping.
 You can also add up to 2 Tablespoons more water if the dough seems drier than the example in our video.
 In the winter, which can be dry and cold, we let the bread rise with a damp warm towel in the oven on its “bread proof” setting which has been helpful for consistency.
 In the summer, bread rises just fine on the counter since it’s warmer.
 No matter where you live or what climate you live in, you can always get great bread out of this recipe successfully.
 What will change the most is the how much it will rise.

-Ideal Pan Size: A 9x4” pan is best for this bread as it helps it to rise and be taller.
+Ideal Pan Size: A 9x4” or 8x5" pan are best for this bread as it helps it to rise and be taller.
 We have found that there aren’t really standard bread pan sizes.
-My advice is use a pan as closest to 9x4” that you can find.
-Don’t go wider than 4 ½” or you will not get a good rise on your bread.
-It will be wide and a bit flat.
-If you only have a wider bread pan, feel free to you use it, you'll still get great bread, it just won't be as tall.
+My advice is use a pan as closest to 9x4” or 8x5" that you can find.
+The 9x4" pan will give you a tall loaf and an 8x5" pan will give you a wider loaf.
+Both work great, it just depends if you want a tall or wide loaf.

 - Staying Fresh: This bread is great fresh!
 It's just like your favorite gluten filled sandwich bread without the gluten.
 It will stay fresh on your counter in an airtight container for up to three days.
 You’ll want to freeze it sliced after that as there are no preservatives in the mix.
 To use from frozen, toast straight from the freezer or thaw.